kubewarden/docs/src/quick-start.md

 ## Install

-The Kubewarden stack can be deployed using a helm chart:
+The Kubewarden stack can be deployed using a helm chart.
+Currently, the chart depends on cert-manager.
+Make sure you have [`cert-manager` installed](https://cert-manager.io/docs/installation/) and then install the kubewarden-controller chart.
+For example:

 ```console
 helm repo add kubewarden https://charts.kubewarden.io